emberjs/rfcs/text/0000-Element-Modifier-Managers.md

 As [pointed out](https://github.com/emberjs/rfcs/pull/353#issuecomment-417769349) in the [Element Modifiers RFC](https://github.com/emberjs/rfcs/pull/353) we should expose the underlying infrastructure that makes element modifiers possible.
 Based on our experience, we believe it would be beneficial to open up these new primitives to the wider community.
 The largest benefit is that it allows the community to experiment with and iterate on APIs outside of the core framework.

-This is RFC is in the same spirit as the [custom components RFC](https://github.com/emberjs/rfcs/blob/master/text/0213-custom-components.md).
+This RFC is in the same spirit as the [custom components RFC](https://github.com/emberjs/rfcs/blob/master/text/0213-custom-components.md).

 ## Detailed design